VHDPlus/vhdplus-website/docs/vhdp/structuralsyntax/vhdp_structuralsyntax_package.md

 }
 ```

-You can put Package in a separate file with braces and can declare functions next to types and constants.
+You can put Package in a separate file with braces and can declare functions and SeqFunctions next to types and constants.

 ## Example
 ```vhdp